ZooTools/email-spell-checker/README.md

 Updates

 - 🎯 [Join our mailing lists to get useful information](https://form.waitlistpanda.com/go/8H98mVOzZhwGMalf8nfb) about this and other useful open source libraries: https://form.waitlistpanda.com/go/8H98mVOzZhwGMalf8nfb
-- 📆 Click "Watch repo" on Github and ⭐️ the repo to get useful information.
+- 📆 Click "Watch repo" on GitHub and ⭐️ the repo to be notified of useful information.

 Customer support